1Password/scim-examples/docker/README.md

 For this, you will need to have joined a Docker Swarm with the target deployment node.
 Please refer to [the official Docker documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) on how to do that.

-Once set up and you've logged into your Swarm with `docker swarm join` or created a new one with `docker swarm init`, it's recommended to use the provided the bash script [./docker/deploy.sh](deploy.sh) to deploy your SCIM Bridge.
+Once set up and you've logged into your Swarm with `docker swarm join` or created a new one with `docker swarm init`, it's recommended to use the provided the bash script [./docker/deploy.sh](deploy.sh) to deploy your SCIM bridge.

 The script will do the following:

 1. Add your `scimsession` file as a Docker Secret within your Swarm cluster.
-2. Prompt you for your SCIM Bridge domain name which will configure LetsEncrypt to automatically issue a certificate for your Bridge.
+2. Prompt you for your SCIM bridge domain name which will configure LetsEncrypt to automatically issue a certificate for your Bridge.
 This is the domain you selected in [PREPARATION.md](/PREPARATION.md).
 3. Deploy a container using `1password/scim`, and a `redis` container.
-The `redis` container is necessary to store LetsEncrypt certificates.
+The `redis` container is necessary to store LetsEncrypt certificates, as well as act as a cache for Identity Provider data.

-The logs from the SCIM Bridge and redis containers will be streamed to your machine.
+The logs from the SCIM bridge and Redis containers will be streamed to your machine.
 If everything seems to have deployed successfully, press Ctrl+C to exit, and the containers will remain running on the remote machine.

 At this point you should set the DNS record for the domain name you prepared to the IP address of the `op-scim` container.
 You can also continue setting up your Identity Provider at this point.